prabhupant/yojimbo/README.md

 # yojimbo

-A Python for creating a mock server for HTTP requests
+A Python library for creating a mock server for HTTP requests.
+Use the decorator and forget about mocking!

+Name is inspired by the 1961 Japanese samurai movie series called Yojimbo.